Close-up macro photograph of a tropical leaf

 Designing for Diverse Learners

-Key Program Insights
+Key Insights

 Professional Identity

 This portfolio is the most honest representation of who I am as an educator and designer that I have produced.
-It holds together the practitioner and the scholar, the employment counsellor and the post-secondary instructor, the lifelong learner and the person who has spent fifteen years helping others learn.
-It reflects a career built at the intersection of equity, human development, and education, and it demonstrates that my values and my practice have always been aligned, even before I had the language to articulate why.
+It holds together the practitioner and the scholar, the employment counsellor and the post-secondary instructor, the lifelong learner and the person who has spent fifteen years helping others navigate their learning.
+It reflects a career built at the intersection of equity, human development, and education, and it demonstrates that my values and practice have always been aligned, even before I had the language to articulate why.

 Looking Forward